John B. Robbins: The Vaccine

 Studies in animals, adult humans, and children documented that injecting the polysaccharide alone could induce protective levels of antibodies to Hib.
 Using polysaccharides also eliminated many of the severe side effects of killed-bacteria vaccines.
 Scientists supported by the National Institute of Allergy and Infectious Diseases did further vaccine testing.
 With the added involvement of industry, three Hib-purified polysaccharide vaccines were produced and licensed in 1985.
 But among infants, whose immune systems were immature, the level of protection was too low and the vaccine didn’t prevent Hib.
-In fact, many scientists believed that a polysaccharide-based vaccine would never work because immature defenses of the infant immune system were not savvy enough to detect the polysaccharide and make antibodies.
+Many scientists believed that a polysaccharide-based vaccine would never work because immature defenses of the infant's immune system were not savvy enough to detect the polysaccharide and make antibodies.

-Robbins and Schneerson tried a new process: They linked the weak polysaccharide to a protein carrier on the bacterium’s outer capsule, one that was easily recognized by the immature immune system of infants, in an effort to boost its antigenicity.
+Robbins and Schneerson tried a new process: They linked the weak polysaccharide to a protein carrier on the bacterium’s outer capsule, one that was easily recognized by the immature immune system of infants, to boost its antigenicity.
 Conjugated pairs of proteins and sugars are much more visible to infants’ immature immune systems and help them generate protective antibodies.
 This team had developed a clinically acceptable method of binding the Hib polysaccharide to a medically useful protein, tetanus toxoid.
 This novel process—called a “conjugate” vaccine—worked.
-This discovery is now used to strengthen vaccines against typhoid fever, whooping cough, E. coli bacteria, clostridium difficile and anthrax.
+This discovery is now used to strengthen vaccines against typhoid fever, whooping cough, E. coli bacteria, Clostridioides difficile and anthrax.
 The conjugate vaccine for Hib produced high antibody levels, well above what was needed for protection, among infants from injections starting at age 2 months and persisting for years beyond.

 In 1972, Anderson and Smith collaborated with the Children’s Hospital Medical Center in Boston and the University of Rochester to make the first polysaccharide-conjugate vaccines to be tested in adults and infants.
 All awards given to Robbins and Schneerson mention the importance of the Anderson-Smith team in the overall success of the vaccine.

 The Hib vaccine has reduced the incidence of Hib meningitis by 98 percent in less than 10 years once it was licensed by the U.S. Food and Drug Administration and became part of the standard immunization series for infants in 1987.
 Most pediatricians trained since 1995 have never seen a Hib case.
 In countries where the vaccine is used, including the United States, Hib is no longer a cause of acquired intellectual disability.
 No other vaccine has ever shown such a rapid and dramatic effect in virtually eliminating a fatal disease.
 Today in the United States, the odds of finding Hib in children under the age of five is 1:1,000,000.

 Hib conjugate vaccine which is now used throughout the world.
 The use of this vaccine led to a dramatic decline in the number of infants and children suffering from meningitis and other systemic infections such as osteomyelitis and pneumonia.
 Dr. Robbins also played an important role in the development of vaccines for typhoid fever, pertussis and many others.